omiaow/jsonbases/README.md

 const added = users.add(newItem); // returns boolean
 ```

 - **find(item)** Finds and returns an item in the database based on the provided criteria.
-Input should contain at least one unique value.
+Input should contain only unique values.

 ```javascript
 // Find an item by unique values